convertigo/convertigo-doc/operating-guide/using-convertigo-administration-console/index.md

 - create a **New Scheduled Job** association,
 - enable/disable, edit, or delete existing scheduled jobs,
 - check the **Info** status to see whether the scheduled job is ready to run.

+### Exporting and importing the scheduler configuration

+Since Convertigo 8.4.4, the Scheduler page provides **Export** and **Import** actions to back up the jobs, schedules and scheduled jobs, or to migrate them to another Convertigo Server.
+When importing a file, choose either to **Merge** its content with the existing elements (in case of name conflict, the priority is given to the server elements or to the file elements, as selected) or to **Replace** all current scheduler elements by the file content.

 ### Typical workflow